-- From the first episode: After Roger forces Dorothy to act as a decoy for the gangsters while he activates a missile from his car, the next scene shows a beat-up Dorothy getting in Roger's car and calling him a louse.
-Roger's response: "Well, that's a first.
-I'm used to human women saying that to me."
+- From the first episode: After Roger forces Dorothy to act as a decoy for the gangsters while he activates a missile from his car, the next scene shows a beat-up Dorothy getting in Roger's car;Dorothy: You're a louse, Roger Smith.

-- The ending of the second episode follows Roger explaining the rules when living in his house to Dorothy, who has nowhere to go: The first rule was anyone who lives in his mansion must where black.
-Dorothy's response was Roger has terrible taste in clothes.
+- The ending of the second episode follows Roger explaining the rules when living in his house to Dorothy, who has nowhere to go: The first rule was that anyone who lives in his mansion must wear black.
+Dorothy's response was that Roger has terrible taste in clothes.

 - Beck completes his Villain Decay in the Breather Episode "The Greatest Villain," all leading up to this spooftastic scene.
 Made even funnier when you see that they're fighting in a place that's based off of Japan.

 - Heck, the whole episode's a concentrated mass of all the comedy they can cram into an otherwise serious show.
 From the gratuitious Japanese, Dorothy being a negotiator and mimicking Roger's drive-by scenes with a bicycle, Roger's bust, Beck's Crazy Awesome plan involving forks, lightning, and Roger's bust, Dastun playing Only Sane Man, Dorothy providing Ship Tease between her and Roger (she was joking), the combining robot above being destroyed in mid-pose by Big O's O Thunder in 2 seconds...the list goes on.

 - Dorothy's fake declaration of love is even funnier when you notice Roger seems to think she's serious (and is afraid she'll abandon the negotiation...)

 - This episode also doesn't waste time destroying the normal film-noir trappings of the series and replacing them with slapstick and ironic moments.